In this week’s The Real Estate Show, we talked about tenant and landlord obligations.

 The government body that is in charge of the residential leases is the Tribunal Administratif du logement formerly known as the Régie du Logement.

 Renting an apartment is a contract that requires the landlord to respect various obligations.
 In exchange, the tenant also has certain responsibilities.

 The main obligation of the tenant is to pay the agreed rent on the agreed date.
-If the rent is not paid on the agreed date, the landlord has the right to file an application with the Tribunal Administratif du Logement to recover the rent.
+If the rent is not paid on the agreed date, the landlord has the right to apply with the Tribunal Administrative du Lodgment to recover the rent.
 The only time a tenant can withhold a partial or full payment of the rent is if he incurred an expense for an urgent repair where he was not able to reach and notify the landlord of the urgent situation.

 Some questions from our listeners this week included:

 Question: My son signed a lease in February 2020 for July 1st occupancy.
 He recently received the keys and last week he discovered that the apartment is infested with cockroaches.
 He is now trying to get out of his lease but the landlord is not cooperating.
 Can the tenant get out of the lease?